Just about anyone can form an LLC or Corporation by filing a simple online form with your SOS. Here’s an explainer, plus a cautionary note.

 In short, when you skip the important “back end” legal services, you’ll end up with a shell of a company.
 That shell won’t be sufficient for building a successful business and at some point down the road it will come back to bite you.

 Most of the blog posts on this site don’t end with such a “cautionary note,” but the simple reality is that when forming a business you really should work with an experienced business lawyer.
-If you need help, you can always contact us.

 *This article is very general in nature and does not constitute legal advice.